General Conditions of Carriage

 Involuntary fare refund – a refund, under clause 10b, of the fare for your ticket.

-Itinerary and receipt – a document or documents we or our authorised agents issue on paper, by fax, by e-mail, or deliver electronically to passengers travelling with electronic tickets.
+Itinerary and receipt – a document or documents we or our authorised agents issue on paper, by e-mail, or deliver electronically to passengers travelling with electronic tickets.
 It contains the passenger’s name, flight information and a receipt.

 Passenger – any person holding a ticket who is carried, or is to be carried, on an aircraft, except members of the crew.
 (See also the definition for you, your).

 SDR – a Special Drawing Right as defined by the International Monetary Fund.
+This is effectively a form of currency for which an exchange rate is published to convert a value into local currency such as UK Sterling.

 Stopover – a scheduled stop on your journey at a point between the place of departure and the place of destination.